cornerstonejs/cornerstone3D/packages/adapters/README.md

 * Support reading and writing of correct DICOM objects
 * Provide a programmer-friendly JavaScript environment for using and manipulating DICOM objects
 * Include a set of useful demos to encourage correct usage of dcmjs and modern DICOM objects
+* Encourage correct referencing of instances and composite context when creating derived objects

 Architectural goals include:
 * Use modern JavaScript programming methods but avoid heavy frameworks
 * Leverage modern DICOM standards but avoid legacy parts
+* Support straightforward integration with multiple JavaScript deployment targets (browser, node, etc) and frameworks.

 Parts of DICOM that dcmjs will focus on:
 * Enhanced Multiframe Images